 Because canines are used to doing their business out in the open, avoid any litter box with a top or enclosed litter boxes with a flap, like some cat litter box styles.

-If you like to make training much easier, there are litter boxes with real grass in it!
+If you like to make training much easier, there are even litter boxes with real grass in them!

 How to Litter Box Train Your Dog?